plusserver/docs/content/en/container/managed-kubernetes/documentation/clusterinteraction/terraform-cluster-provisioning.md

 }
 ```

-Note: if you only want to create the cluster using Terraform but don't want to delete it with Terraform again, then you don't need to adjust anything else to the definition.
-However, if Terraform should later be able to delete the created cluster using a "terraform destroy", then the following adjustment is required here:
+Note: If you only want to create the cluster with Terraform and don't want to delete it using Terraform, you don't need to adjust anything else in the definition.
+However, the following adjustment is required if you want Terraform to be able to delete the created cluster with a "terraform destroy" later on:

 ```terraform
 metadata: